Mahidhara Nalinimohan

 Mahidhara Nalinimohan (4 August 1933 – 23 October 2005) was an Indian space scientist and writer from Andhra Pradesh.
 He wrote many articles on popular science in Telugu.
-His father Mahidhara Rammohan Rao was a noted novelist, journalist and freedom fighter.
+His father Mahidhara Rammohan Rao was a noted novelist, journalist, and freedom fighter.

 Early life

-He was born on 4 August 1933 in Munganda, East Godavari district of Andhra Pradesh in a patriotic family.
-His father Mahidhara Rammohan Rao was a noted novelist, journalist and freedom fighter.
-Having grown up in a house of literary movement, he began writing poetry at the age of 15 years.
-He later turned to be a science writer.
-He completed his masters in Physics from Osmania University in 1955 and got his Ph.D from Moscow university in 1963.
+He was born on 4 August 1933 in Munganda, East Godavari district of Andhra Pradesh, in a patriotic family.
+His father Mahidhara Rammohan Rao was a noted novelist, journalist, and freedom fighter.
+Having grown up in a house of literary movement, he began writing poetry at the age of 15.
+He later became a science writer.
+He completed his master's in physics from Osmania University in 1955 and got his Ph.D from Moscow University in 1963.

 Career

-After carrying out research in countries like Sweden, Bulgaria, he came to India and joined National Physical Laboratory in New Delhi.
+After carrying out research in countries like Sweden and Bulgaria, he came to India and joined the National Physical Laboratory in New Delhi.
 He took part in launching 16 satellites.
-He carried out research on atmospheric changes in the upper ionosphere in the capacity of deputy director of the Laboratory.
+He researched atmospheric changes in the upper ionosphere in the capacity of deputy director of the Laboratory.